MicrosoftDocs/dynamics365smb-docs/business-central/SRB/masterdata/service-commitments.md

 ---
-title: Service commitments
+title: Service commitments in subscription billing
-description: You can use service commitments in subscription and recurring billing.
+description: You can use service commitments in subscription billing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf